 Of course, if you’re a lady you will likely get a larger following sooner, but with the added disadvantage of having to handle more, ahem, “difficult” followers.

 Aside from these, you’ll need to make sure you stream consistently, as people prefer knowing when to expect your live stream.
 Depending on your niche, you may stream for an hour a day, or end up streaming for 10 hours every day (very common with gamers who stream).

 Another downside to consider is that nothing dies on the Internet.
 This may sound good; that is, until you make your first mistake.

-Because live streams are spontaneous and “in the moment,” it’s only a matter of time before you make a blunder live.
+Because live streams tend to be spontaneous, it’s only a matter of time before you make a blunder live.
 It can range from simply mispronouncing words to Freudian slips, from wardrobe mishaps to highly offensive remarks.

-Worse, with very few exceptions, there’s nothing to stop viewers from taking screenshots or recording snippets or even entire sessions of your live stream, which can then become viral.
+Worse, there’s nothing to stop viewers from taking screenshots or recording snippets or even entire sessions of your live stream, which can then become viral.

 Mistakes are inevitable, but just remember to sincerely apologize and learn from them.